There are three main challenges to buying health insurance as an individual:

 I created an account to explore specific insurance plan options offered through the Marketplace at Healthcare.gov.
 I began by exploring plans with similar features to those we currently have.
 The closest equivalent to our current coverage is a Silver Level plan.

 To my surprise, Utah has no silver level plans that are HSA compatible.
 We need to choose a Bronze Level plan that has considerably higher deductibles and coinsurance amounts than we’re accustomed to.
-Otherwise, we lose the ability to contribute to an HSA and get this valuable deduction.
+Otherwise, we lose the ability to contribute to an HSA.

 You can find the qualifications for a high-deductible health plan in IRS publication 969.
 Alternatively, when shopping plans on the Marketplace you can sort them by whether they are HSA compatible.